 Gear Oil Price

-75w90 has a constant viscosity over a wider spectrum of temperature.
+75w90 has a constant viscosity over a wider spectrum of temperatures.
 The oil is thicker in extremely high temperatures and thinner in low temperatures.
 These dynamic properties make 75w90 a little bit expensive.
 80w90 has a low viscosity level regardless of the temperature change.

 The oil is thin in both high and low temperatures fostering a higher depreciation rate.
 The constant properties make 80w90 relatively affordable.
 75w90 is super expensive and worth the value of your money.